eclipse/kuksa.val/doc/system-architecture.md

 # System Architecture and Deployment

-Before you have a look at the content below go [here](./definitions.md) and you'll get a common understanding for the terms used in this file.
+Before you have a look at the content below go [here](./terminology.md) and you'll get a common understanding for the terms used in this document.

 The KUKSA.val aims to provide a consistent view of all signals inside a vehicle.
 The data model follows the [COVESA Vehicle Signal Specification](https://github.com/COVESA/vehicle_signal_specification) while the data is accessed using either a variant of the [W3C VISS protocol](https://github.com/w3c/automotive) or a [GRPC](https://grpc.io)-based protocol.
 The KUKSA.val contains two slightly different server-client systems - the [KUKSA.val databroker](../kuksa_databroker/) and the [KUKSA.val server](../kuksa-val-server/).
 For the differences of the two go [here](./server-vs-broker.md).